interbull/gluster-geo-snapshot/README.md

 # All values are optional but if specified all values
 # must be specified
 [mail_from_master]
-# Smtp server to use when sending mails
+# For encryption, domain to validate TLS certificates
+# Optional, only valid when using certificates
-smtp_server = ""
+tls_domain = ""
-authentification_mechanism = "plain"
-# Valid values are: plan, login, crammd5
+# Valid values are: plain, login, crammd5
+# Default value is plain
+authentication_mechanism = "plain"
+# Credentials
 username = ""
 password = ""
 # Mail address that mail will be sent from
 from_sender_address = ""
 # List of mail addresses to send to
 to_addresses = [ "foobar@foobar.com", "noob@noob.com" ]
+# Subject in mail, OK or Error will be appended
+# to subject string
+subject = "Gluster geo replication snapshot"
 # Enable or disable sending mail (default disabled)
 enable = false # true